Saab 35 Draken: Saab 35G (Gustav)

 Attacker version designated J 35G (Gustav).
 70 aircraft suggested to be converted from J 35Ds but the project was cancelled early on.

-The Gustaf version was specifically going to be able to carry the Saab RB 05 air-to-ground missile.
+The Gustaf version was specifically going to be able to carry the Saab Rb 05 air-to-ground missile.

 Saab 35J (Johan)

 Fighter version designated J 35J (Johan).
 In 1985 the Swedish government decided to modify 67 J 35F2s to the J 35J standard.
-The aircraft received a longer lifespan, modernized electronics, a modernized cannon, two additional AIM-9 Sidewinder pylons under the air intakes and increased external fuel capacity.
+The aircraft received a longer lifespan, modernized electronics, a modernized cannon, two additional hardpoints under the intakes for extra AIM-9 Sidewinder pylons (balk G, "pylon G") and increased external fuel capacity.
 The modification took place between 1987 and 1991.
 The final operational J 35J flew for the last time in 1999.

 Proposed modifications

 Before it was decided to develop the JAS 39 Gripen in the 1970s, studies were undertaken on modification for low flight hour J 35F airframes.